tiuweehan/tiuweehan/src/pages/blog/2020-09-06-this-website-is-built-on-the-jamstack.md

 <br />

 Seems like my website did pretty well, but there are some issues I'll have to fix.
+Note that I haven't actually tried to optimise my website (besides using Gatsby), so I guess that's evidence for how awesome this stack is.

 <br />